-It is used by schools who wish to convert by themselves without other schools being involved in their governance.
-The school can establish its own academy trust to govern the academy (often made up of many of the same individuals who were governors of the school's governing body) and enter into a funding agreement with the Secretary of State for Education for the provision of funding to the academy trust.
+A SAT establishes its own academy trust to govern the academy and enters into a funding agreement with the Secretary of State for Education for the provision of funding to the academy trust.

 Single Academy Trusts enjoy the usual freedoms expected from academy status such as autonomy and freedom from local authority control, an ability to set their own terms and conditions for staff, flexibility in the curriculum they provide and the length of the school day.
 It has also provided our school with an opportunity to provide other schools, in need of help and assistance, with help from our own highly skilled staff - to date, we have deployed our co-ordinators for Maths, SENCO, Literacy and Data analysis in other schools.
 This sharing of knowledge and expertise continues, and we have also been able to help other schools with issues relating to management and financial management.